Authors in our Online Archive

 Blake Baily, MA, LPC

 Blake has worked and volunteered in the mental health field, on and off, since 1987.
 He earned his BS in psychology from the University of Iowa, and was a nursing assistant in the University of Iowa Hospital’s acute care psychiatric facilities early in his career.
 After a three-year period of teaching, study, and travel in Asia, Blake returned to earn a master’s degree in contemplative psychotherapy from Naropa University, where he continued to teach for eight years after graduating.
 He is a Naropa University certified mindfulness instructor and has completed the Windhorse two-year Intensive Psychotherapy (IP) seminar, as well as the one-year Team Supervisor seminar.
 He has also taught the IP seminar to senior clinicians at Windhorse Integrative Mental Health in Portland, OR.
-He lives in Boulder with his wife and two daughters.
+He lives in Boulder with his two daughters.

 Chuck-Knap-Windhorse.jpg